Uncontacted peoples: Western New Guinea

-Over 40 uncontacted tribes live in the West Papua region in Indonesia, although contact is usually established upon initial encounter.
+Two to ten uncontacted tribes live in the West Papua region in Indonesia.
 While it is difficult for journalists and organizations to enter West Papua, no government agency is dedicated to protecting isolated Indigenous groups.
 Human rights organizations, including Survival International, have argued that there is a need to raise awareness of the existence of uncontacted tribes, for example, to prevent the development of infrastructure near their lands.
 On the other hand, remaining vague about the exact location and size of the tribe may help to avoid encouraging contact.

 Historical

 Australia

-The Pintupi Nine lived a traditional life in the Gibson Desert of Australia without being aware of the European colonisation of Australia until 1984, having earlier split off from another group of Pintupi people.
+The Pintupi Nine are some of the last Aboriginal people to live uncontacted in Australia, not coming into contact with the wider population of the country until 1984 when they came into Kiwirrkurra, a community near where they lived in the Gibson Desert.
+They are part of the Pintupi people.
+As of 2025, four members of the Pintupi Nine are still alive.
+Although the Pintupi Nine are often thought of as the last uncontacted Aboriginal people in Australia, the seven members of the Richter family were uncontacted until two years later in 1986, when fellow Aṉangu people led an expedition to reunite with the family.
+As of 2023, two members of the family continue to live in Tjuntjuntjara, the community they first entered after establishing contact.

 New Guinea

 The New Guinea Highlands were first visited by Western explorers in the 1930s.
 The highland valleys were found to be inhabited by over a million people.